-May 24, 1969 - A fire heavily damages a 150-year-old building on Danbury Road that had once been the Outpost Inn and more recently the Shapley School.
+May 24, 1969 - A fire heavily damages a 150-year-old building on Danbury Road that had once been the Outpost Inn and more recently the main building of the Shapley School.
 Developer David Paul had planned to use it as a community center for his new apartment development there, but damage is too extensive and he tears down the building.